dustinpfister/blog_posts/_posts/express-json.md

 ## 4 - Conclusion

 So then there are the basics of working with json in an expressjs project, the process of doing so is fairly easy.
 However the next step is working out all the code that will run on the client system, and coming up with standards when it comes to how to go about formating objects that will be sent back and forth.
+However all of that is what one needs to get a grasp on when it comes to making a real project with express and nodejs, and this is just a simple post on just working with JavaScript Object Notation.